Things to Do Near Monticello, UT

 Bears Ears National Monument

-Vast landscapes, cultural history, and backcountry exploration opportunities make this a must-see destination.
-It is perfect for travelers who appreciate wild, open country.
+Vast landscapes, cultural history, and backcountry exploration for travelers who value wide-open country.

 Four Corners Monument